enyo/opentip/readme.md

 - Most of the design is now done in JS since the whole thing is a canvas now.

+- The way close buttons are defined has completely changed.
+Please refer to the docs for more information.

 ## Future plans

 - ~~Become library independant.
 I'm currently working on